 Identify gaps in your own coverage.
 Which questions are competitors answering that you haven’t addressed?
 These gaps are your roadmap.

-Assess depth of treatment for shared topics.
+Assess the depth of treatment for shared topics.
 When you both cover the same subject, whose content probes deeper and provides more actionable guidance?

 This analysis reveals whether you’re truly comprehensive or just scratching the surface like everyone else.
 Search engines reward depth and breadth.
 Sites that answer the obvious questions and the nuanced follow-ups will demonstrate genuine expertise.